 The Mendes Hershman Student Writing Contest is a highly regarded legal writing competition that encourages and rewards law students for their outstanding writing on business law topics.
 The distinguished and highly-regarded former Business Law Section Chair, Mendes Hershman (1974-1975) lends his name to this legacy.

-- Author of the paper must be a student enrolled in an ABA-accredited law school’s J.D. or LLM program, in good standing, at the time of submission (submissions for the 2018-2019 Mendes Hershman Student Writing Contest will be accepted starting on November 15, 2018).
+- Author of the paper must be a student enrolled in an ABA-accredited law school’s J.D. program, in good standing, at the time of submission (submissions for the 2020-2021 Mendes Hershman Student Writing Contest will be accepted starting on December 15, 2020).

 The papers will be judged on research and analysis, choice of topic, writing style, originality, and contribution to the literature available on the topic.
 Depending on the topic, prior publication, and other factors, a previously unpublished ﬁrst place winning essay may be considered for publication in a Section publication.